weifeiwang0906/FinalProject-Group3/Code/prepocess and bert jinyi shang/README.md

 |--------- | --------|
 |lol,thx|happy,thanks|

-Here, I download a dictionary and a slang txt.
+Here, I download a dictionary and a slang text.
 I combine these two part to clean my data.